 On March 14, 2022, the Texas Department of Transportation reported 4,480 deaths in 2021 in fatal traffic crashes across Texas, a 14% increase from 2020.

-In Houston, traffic deaths went up from 275 in 2020 to 330 in 2021, a 20% increase.
+In Houston, traffic deaths increased from 275 in 2020 to 330 in 2021, a 20% increase.
 These numbers are a reminder of how dangerous roads are in Texas, causing thousands of injuries each year.

 Our Houston personal injury lawyers have experience handling personal injury and wrongful death cases.
 Whether it is a motor vehicle accident, medical malpractice, or any other incident resulting in serious injuries, reach out to our experienced Houston personal injury lawyer to increase your chances of recovery.